 Due to improvements in medical technology, the 21st century witnessed increasing life spans.
 The American government’s Centers for Disease Control website reported that Americans aged 75 were expected to live another 10-15 years, depending on ethnicity and gender (National Center for Health Statistics, 2019).
 Therefore, reaching age 90 was entirely possible for anyone considering retirement.
 Since medical technology was expected to improve in the 21st century, should young people today plan to live to age 95-100?
 On a related note, should young people plan on working until age 70-75?

 Regarding personal finances and basic mathematical calculations, “It is very difficult to retire at 55 and retain a high quality of life for perhaps 30 or more years” (Harwood, 2007, p.
 273).
 Harwood’s point was that saving enough money for 30 years of retirement was outside the reach of most Americans.
-Nevertheless, young people today are likely to retire at age 70 and live to age 100.
+Nevertheless, young people today will likely retire at age 70 and live to age 100.
 How should young people live or plan today while time is on their side?

 In order to create effective financial literacy programs, it was imperative to understand the cognitive development of young people.
-According to Kersting (2004), prefrontal cortex development occurred until approximately the age of 25, during which executive functions such as decision-making, impulse control, and future planning were still being developed.
-Thus, the cognitive limitations imposed by a developing brain should have been considered when constructing educational narratives, mainly when those narratives prioritize other forms of education, for example college preparation, over financial literacy.
+According to Kersting (2004), prefrontal cortex development occurred until approximately 25, during which executive functions such as decision-making, impulse control, and future planning were still being developed.
+Thus, the cognitive limitations imposed by a developing brain should have been considered when constructing educational narratives, mainly when those narratives prioritize other forms of education, for example, college preparation, over financial literacy.

-Several studies suggested that the traditional college years, roughly ages 18 to 22, were a crucial period for instilling financial habits, but these years were often underemphasized in educational settings in favor of academic and career preparation (Hanson & Mandell, 2009; Way & Holden, 2009).
+Several studies suggested that the traditional college years, roughly ages eighteen to twenty-two, were a crucial period for instilling financial habits, but these years were often underemphasized in educational settings in favor of academic and career preparation (Hanson & Mandell, 2009; Way & Holden, 2009).
 Considering the pivotal nature of this developmental stage, integrating financial literacy into educational curricula could yield long-term benefits.
-Educational strategies emphasizing financial planning and literacy were practical and neurodevelopmentally timely.
+Educational strategies emphasizing financial planning and literacy were practical, as well as timely per brain development.
 Thus, cultural narratives prioritizing college education over financial literacy could merit reevaluation, especially considering these years’ foundational role in habit formation and cognitive development (Lusardi & Mitchell, 2014).

-Simultaneously, the incomplete maturation of the prefrontal cortex necessitated caution in granting young adults uninhibited access to substantial financial resources.
-Their neurodevelopmental stage rendered them more susceptible to impulsive spending and less able to fully comprehend the long-term consequences of their financial choices (Lea & Webley, 2006).
-Guardians and parents were advised to create a semi-controlled financial environment for young adults, offering them opportunities to make financial decisions within certain boundaries.
-Several studies (Jorgensen et al., 2019; Sheng et al., 2022) emphasized the role of parental financial socialization in building young adults’ financial capabilities, suggesting that guardians shape financial behaviors during this critical period.
+Several studies (Jorgensen et al., 2019; Sheng et al., 2022) emphasized the role of parental financial socialization in building young adults’ financial capabilities, suggesting that guardians as well as teachers shape financial behaviors during this critical period.

 The extended period of brain maturation until age 25 provided financial education opportunities and challenges.
 Neurodevelopmental considerations should be integrated into broader discussions about financial education and policy, as they may have provided valuable insights into optimizing educational strategies for financial literacy.